matt-wisdom/file_organizer/README.md

                         minimun ratio that will be considered a match using partial_set_ratio.
 Defaults to 75 -b GROUPS, --groups GROUPS
-                        Number of groups to divide each class (alphas and nums) will be divided into for generating destination directory based on initials of filenames (used with the -i or --initials arguments) .
+                        Number of groups each class (alphas and nums) will be divided into for generating destination directory from the initials of filenames (used with the -i or --initials arguments) .
   -n NOMATCHDIR, --nomatchdir NOMATCHDIR
                         Directory to copy or move files to if it does not